thingsboard/thingsboard.github.io/_includes/docs/reference/mqtt-sparkplug-api.md

   ```
   {: .copy-code}

 In this example, we will use the "*RPC Button*" widget to reboot *Sparkplug EoN Node*.
+See the step-by-step guide with screenshots below.

-1. Go to the *Dashboard* page and create a new dashboard named *Sparkplug*.
-Open the dashboard and add new alias by clicking on *Entity aliases* icon on the top-right.
+Go to the *Dashboards* page and create a new dashboard named *Sparkplug*.
+Open the dashboard and add new alias by clicking on *Entity aliases* icon.
 Name the alias (*EoN Node*, for example), select filter type "*Single Entity*", type "*Device*" and choose *Node 1*.
 Press Add and then Save.

+{% include images-gallery.html imageCollection="sparkplug-update-metrics-using-the-thingsboard-rpc-command-1" %}

-2. Now let's create a new widget.
-Click "Add new widget", select *Control widgets* from drop down menu and select *RPC Button* widget.
+Now create a new widget.
+Click "Add new widget", select the *Control widgets* bundle from the drop-down menu and select the *RPC Button* widget.
 On the *Data* field select created alias (EoN Node).
 Go to *Advanced* tab and enter *button label* - REBOOT NODE.
 In the *RPC settings* enter *RPC method* - "NCMD" (command to the EoN Node) and *RPC method params* - "*{"metricName": "Node Control/Reboot", "value": true}*".
 Click Add and save changes.

+{% include images-gallery.html imageCollection="sparkplug-update-metrics-using-the-thingsboard-rpc-command-2" %}

-3. Now click "REBOOT NODE" button on the widget.
+Now click "*REBOOT NODE*" button on the widget.
 RPC command with name "Node Control/Reboot" and value "true" is sent from the server to the node "*Sparkplug Node 1*".

+{% include images-gallery.html imageCollection="sparkplug-update-metrics-using-the-thingsboard-rpc-command-3" %}

 In the *Terminal* where the emulator is running, you should see the following messages: